saramibreak/DiscImageCreator/Doc/ReadMe.txt

     no signal sector => LaserLock, RingPROTECH, ProRing The result doesn't match at each drives. read error       => CodeLock
-     Compared to CloneCD or CD Manipulator, a plextor detects a double error.
+     Compared to CloneCD or CD Manipulator, a plextor detects double errors.

 * Unsupported Disc
  - Protected Disc